f5businessdevelopment/bdOtelLab/docs/ex1.md

 ### Troubleshooting - *"Sorry...something must be misconfigured"*
 Now that you are equipped with a very limited understanding of how the sample application is instrumented for Open Telemetry, you can start the application.

 From the VS Code UI, open a new terminal window via the top menu bar.
-From the terminal window start the application by entering the commands:
+From the terminal window start the application by entering the following commands:

 ```cd theLabApp```